sebastiano123-c/DroneIno/docs/README.md

 </pre>

 After building the circuit, place it on the drone and proceed with the following passages.

+## **Hardware**
+For each circuit I provide a [circuit-housing](https://github.com/sebastiano123-c/DroneIno/tree/main/DroneIno/hardware) to be printed using a 3D printer for drones of te type F450.

 ## **Pinmap**
 Check that your pinmap corresponds to the one defined in the [pinmap](https://github.com/sebastiano123-c/DroneIno/tree/main/DroneIno/include/pinmaps) folder, otherwise change it.